Assistant Professor of Chemistry

 - 2018 Ebbing Faculty Development Award

-- 2018 CLAS Excellence in Undergraduate Mentoring Award
+- 2018 CLAS Excellence in Teaching and Mentoring Award

 - 2017 SSTEPS Fellow (Grant for Faculty-Driven Course Reform)